demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

     |> AR.catch // AsyncResult<unit, Exception>
 ```

-In *GetStream.io*'s [vocabulary](https://getstream.io/get_started/#follow), following a user means getting the **timeline feed** of the follower and [follow the other user](https://getstream.io/docs/#following) using this timeline feed.
+In *GetStream.io*'s [vocabulary](https://getstream.io/get_started/#follow), following a user means, getting the **timeline feed** of the follower and [follow the other user](https://getstream.io/docs/#following) using this timeline feed.

 ### The Presentation Layer on Server Side

 In the last three sections, we built the internal pieces that are required to follow a user.
-The last step is wiring the pieces together with the presentation layer and expose an HTTP endpoint to carry out the functionality.
+The final step is wiring the parts together with the presentation layer and expose an HTTP endpoint to carry out the functionality.

-Let's start with defining the sample JSON that the follow user endpoint should support.
+Let's start with defining the sample JSON that the *follow user* endpoint should support.

 ```json
 {